|

 The rest of

--Chiselling out a rectangular slot hole through
+the work to do included:-Chiselling out a rectangular slot hole through

 which I could secure the bindings